 11. Vanilla in a Changing World

 A delicate balance exists between partner organisms that are involved in mutualistic relationships.
 Given the highly specific nature of these intricate relationships, biologists and ecologists have been concerned about the possible disruptive effects that habitat disturbance and climate change may have on the ecological interactions between orchids and their mycorrhizal fungi, host trees, pollinators, and seed-dispersers, among many other partners [33].
-It is now well-known that the continued transformation of our planet upsets the balance between partner organisms and threatens to provoke the uncoupling of important species interactions.
+It is now well known that the continued transformation of our planet upsets the balance between partner organisms and threatens to provoke the uncoupling of important species interactions.
 The effects that climate change is having on flowers and their pollinators can already be measured, and one way to do so is through its potential to disrupt the synchrony of highly specific interactions between plants and insects.
 Specialist plants with few pollinator species are highly sensitive to this decoupling.
-Potentially, upsetting the delicate balances between partner organisms can destabilize entire ecosystems and can be a serious threat to human food security and ecosystem services in general.
+Potentially, upsetting the delicate balance between partner organisms can destabilize entire ecosystems and can be a serious threat to human food security and ecosystem services in general.
 Such disruptions of pollination are already apparent among certain orchids [96] and are expected in others [97].

 Besides pollen availability and presentation, another issue of equal concern is pollen viability, which is strongly affected by environmental conditions [98].
 Although it remains unclear to what extent pollen will have the capacity to deal with environmental challenges, it is certain that climate change will have an impact on pollen production and pollination capacity [99].
 The more packaged pollen is, the more it is protected from environmental damage [98].
 Most orchid pollen is found tightly packed into single units called pollinaria which are composed of pollinia, and those in turn of pollen tetrads in differing conformations [100,101].
 Unfortunately, this is not the case for Vanilla flowers, in which pollen is mostly found as granular, loose tetrads, rather than forming defined pollinia.
-Pollen degradation is a mayor concern for other crops, even those that do not require animal vectors for pollination.
+Pollen degradation is a major concern for other crops, even those that do not require animal vectors for pollination.

-Given that the Vanilla plant is vulnerable to dry spells, extreme temperatures and excessive winds, such as cyclones, hurricanes and tropical storms, the crop is highly sensitive to the impacts of climate change in most current areas of production [3].
-At the turn of the century, prices quadrupled over night on account of a single category 5 cyclone devastating the vanilla growing region of Madagascar [102].
+Given that the Vanilla plant is vulnerable to dry spells, extreme temperatures, and excessive winds, such as cyclones, hurricanes, and tropical storms, the crop is highly sensitive to the impacts of climate change in most current areas of production [3].
+At the turn of the century, prices quadrupled over night on account of a single category-five cyclone devastating the vanilla-growing region of Madagascar [102].
 By 2004, vanilla demand was half that of a few years before, resulting in a crash in prices that again affected the farmers [102].
 It is expected that the vanilla crop will become even more vulnerable, leading to overall global yield declines [103,104].
 Direct anthropogenic pressures, from agricultural intensification and land use change, also put a severe strain on the Vanilla crop’s wild relatives (CWRs), with most species already being endangered [103,105].
 The reduction or overall unavailability of natural pollinators can have devastating consequences for the natural populations of wild plants in general.
 But it is also critical for many crops.